rsalaza4/Introduction-to-Machine-Learning-with-Python/README.md

 # Introduction-to-Machine-Learning-with-Python

-This repository contains personal notes and exercises from the book 'Introduction to Machine Learning with Python: A Guide for Data Scientists' written by Andreas C. Müller &amp; Sarah Guido.
+This repository contains codes, notes and exercises from the book 'Introduction to Machine Learning with Python: A Guide for Data Scientists' written by Andreas C. Müller & Sarah Guido.